PA Mentor Studio

 How do I know which experiences to write about in my personal statement?

-Write about the experience that changed how you think, not the one that looks most impressive on paper.
+Write about the experience that changed how you think, not the one that looks most impressive.
+One focused moment of genuine insight almost always serves an application better than a list of everything you have done.

 Personal Statement